abdal-hussein/Programming-at-SeattleU/CPSC 5520 Distributed Systems/Lab2/README.md

 COORDINATE - Sent by the leader to all other members with lower indentity values to declare victory\
 PROBE - Sent to the leader periodically by all members with lower indentity values to monitor the active status of the leader

+Additionally, members feign failure to simulate spontaneous failures and recoveries within a distributed system.

 ### Files:
 lab2.py - The bully algorithm group member\
 gcd2.py - The GCD server (provided by professor)